-If Saint James the Greater died in the 1000st century, the pilgrimage routes to his tomb in Galicia developed mainly in the Middle Ages.
-In France, many have been leading pilgrims to the cathedral of Santiago de Compostela for almost XNUMX years, with a real revival in recent years beyond all religious considerations.
-Two Jacquaire lodgings welcome pilgrims on the way to Tours: in Cartelègue, Elisabeth Sempérès and the town hall of Saint Martin Lacaussade 05 57 42 02 06.
+Although Saint James the Greater died in the 1000st century, the pilgrimage routes to his tomb in Galicia developed mainly in the Middle Ages.
+In France, several have led pilgrims to the Cathedral of Santiago de Compostela for nearly 06 years, with a real revival in recent years beyond all religious considerations.
+Two pilgrim lodgings welcome pilgrims on the Tours route: in Cartelègue, ARSEC for reservations at 45 46 56 95 XNUMX or by email arsec.cartelègue@gmail.com and the town hall of Saint Martin Lacaussade 05 57 42 02 06.

 Major routes and secondary routes